Beginners who think running is an easy fat-burner must be warned: It is not for the faint of heart.

 If you’re looking for a deeper massage with a wider coverage, foam rollers may be right up your alley.

 Foam or massage rollers are small, firm, and cylindrical tools where you roll your sore muscles over.
 It’s like having a deep tissue massage, only this time you have complete control over how deep and long the massage will be.

-Also called self-myofascial release therapy, it provides the pressure needed to release adhesion that limit a runner’s movements.
-The adhesion occurs if injuries either in muscles or connective tissues covering them (i.e., fascia) fail to heal.
+Also called self-myofascial release therapy, it provides the pressure needed to release adhesion that limits a runner’s movements.
+The adhesion occurs if injuries either to muscles or connective tissues covering them (i.e., fascia) fail to heal.